nashville-software-school/bangazon-corp/projects/CUSTOMER_SERVICE_INCIDENTS.md

 >
 ```

-Make sure you have a class definition for each type of incident in your database.
-Use Python's ability to do multiple inheritance to share common properties, and implement the correct methods or properties on the appropriate types.
+Make sure you have a class definition for each type of incident in your database. ??????
+Use ES6's ability to do multiple inheritance with mixins to share common properties, and implement the correct methods or properties on the appropriate types. ??????

 1. `Defective Product` and `Product Not Delivered` incident types are replaceable.
 1. `Defective Product` and `Product Not Delivered`, and `Fraud` incident types are refundable.